Awqaf Abu Dhabi Explores Global Best Practices In Endowment Management During Australia Mission

-Abu Dhabi, UAE; October 23, 2025: The Endowments and Minors' Funds Authority (Awqaf Abu Dhabi) has successfully concluded a high-level mission to Australia, advancing its mandate to reshape endowment management through innovative, future-focused financial frameworks.
+(MENAFN- Mid-East Info) Abu Dhabi, UAE; October, 2025: The Endowments and Minors' Funds Authority (Awqaf Abu Dhabi) has successfully concluded a high-level mission to Australia, advancing its mandate to reshape endowment management through innovative, future-focused financial frameworks.
 The mission reflects Awqaf Abu Dhabi's commitment to building a resilient, transparent, and globally competitive endowment ecosystem that supports Abu Dhabi's sustainable development roadmap and insure future generations prosperity.

 The visit forms part of the Authority's wider programme of international engagement designed to accelerate knowledge transfer, strengthen governance standards, and ensure that endowments evolve from a traditional charitable model into a cornerstone of sustainable economic and social development.